Vocabulary Module 5: behaglich

 Die Zeit, 04.12.1995, Nr.
 49

-Another collocate with behaglich is eingerichtet.
+Another collocate of behaglich is eingerichtet.
 It is a past participle (‘arranged’) of the verb einrichten (‘to arrange’).
-Click on the square with the superscripted letter B next to eingerichtet in the word cloud for behaglich to read example sentences.
+Read some DWDS sentence examples with behaglich eingerichtet below.

 You can see that in these examples, behaglich is used as an adverb that modifies eingerichtet, which is used as an adjective that takes on adjective endings when modifying a noun.
 E.g., in einer behaglich eingerichteten Wohnung; eine behaglich eingerichtete Höhle (‘in a comfortably arranged apartment’; ‘a comfortably arranged cave’).